 From the sitting room, follow the corridor down three steps to your shower room.

-Enjoy mooching about the many boutique and antiques shops that Ventnor has to offer and zigzag your way down to the sea, passing terraces that have been beautifully planted with sub-tropical plants.
+Enjoy mooching about the many quirky shops and cafes in Ventnor and zigzag your way down to the sea, passing the delightful Cascade gardens filled with flowers and tropical plants.

-For a relaxing day, walk along the beach or esplanade to one the many pubs, restaurants or cafés.
+For a relaxing day, walk along the esplanade to one the many pubs, restaurants or cafés.

-Alternatively, you can simply sit on one of the many benches and watch the world go by.
+Or just sit on the beach with uninterrupted views and watch the world go by.

-A truly wonderful romantic apartment, perfectly located to relax and enjoy the enviable micro-climate that Ventnor enjoys all year round.
+A truly unique and comfortable apartment, perfectly located to relax and enjoy the enviable micro-climate that Ventnor enjoys all year round.